The 5 Core Capabilities You Need in a Truly Impactful Leadership Capability Model

 Why assess both leadership capability and potential?

-Leadership capability refers to the knowledge and skills a person can learn to do, while leadership potential covers those innate qualities that reflect who a person is.
-Assessing both helps organisations understand the skills gaps that need to be bridged to develop individual contributors into leaders, as well as how fast an individual will be able to upskill.
+Leadership capability refers to the knowledge and skills a person can learn to do in a leadership role, while leadership potential covers those innate qualities that reflect who a person is.
+Assessing both helps organisations understand the skills gaps that need to be bridged to develop individual contributors into leaders, as well as how fast emerging leaders will be able to upskill.

 Deloitte’s Leadership Capability Model pegs influence as a learned leadership capability.
 It can easily evolve over time to meet the changing needs of a person’s audience, particularly as the complexities of their role increases.